How to Apply

 • Good mathematical or engineering background is preferred

 We recognize that there is a stigma around PhD prerequisites, and often applicants are discouraged as they feel underqualified.
 However, we would like to emphasize that only the first two points above are essential.
 If you're hesitant about your qualifications, please do reach out.
-Please don't hesitate to send any questions about course qualifications, pre-requisites, or questions such as 'is my undergraduate grade competitve enough?' to the Graduate Admissions Office.
+Please don't hesitate to send any questions about course qualifications, pre-requisites, or questions such as 'is my undergraduate grade competitive enough?' to the Graduate Admissions Office.

 For questions about the group specifically, please email: oatml@cs.ox.ac.uk